Part of the People Development Stream sponsored by Inspired Search & Selection Ltd.

 The bookcareers Clinic gets very busy.
 There will be a queue but we aim to see as many people as time allows.
 To give you an indication of how busy we are, take a look at the video from a previous year.

 Here are some answers to our most frequently asked questions.

 How much does it cost?

 There is an entrance fee to the London Book Fair.
 Follow this link to purchase your ticket.
 There is no charge for the bookcareers.com Clinic, which is supported by The Publishers Association but you will need to register.
 We are both organisations who are committed to careers within the industry.
-We have a limited number of free London Book Fair tickets for those who are not able to access one from elsewhere.
-To apply for a bookcareers free ticket please send an email to email@example.com.
+We had a limited number of free London Book Fair tickets for those who are not able to access one from elsewhere but these have all been used up.